 Open at Royal Portrush delivers ‘economic benefit’ of £100m

+Researchers found the championship, which was won by Shane Lowry, had directly injected £45 million (€54 million) into the North’s economy.
+Photograph: Oisin Kendry/INPHO

-The sell out 148th Open golf championship at Royal Portrush during the summer delivered more than £100 million (€119 million) of “economic benefit” for Northern Ireland, according to a report commissioned by UK golf’s governing body, The Royal & Ancient (R&A).
+The sell out 148th Open golf championship at Royal Portrush this summer delivered more than £100 million (€119 million) of “economic benefit” for Northern Ireland, according to a report commissioned by UK golf’s governing body, the Royal & Ancient (R&A).

 Researchers at Sheffield Hallam University’s Sport Industry Research Centre (SIRC) found the championship, which was won by Shane Lowry, had directly injected £45 million into the North’s economy.

-The SIRC report also suggested that Northern Ireland had benefited from an estimated £37.3 million in destination marketing benefit from over 5,400 hours of global television coverage.
+The SIRC report also suggested that Northern Ireland had benefited from an estimated £37 million in destination marketing benefit from the more than 5,400 hours of global television coverage.

 Coverage